kssuraaj28/GarminSwimWorkouts/README.md

 `java -cp .:fit.jar Example`  #Run

 You should have a sample fit file

+# Adding workouts to Garmin Device
+ * Connect to your computer using USB.
+ * Upload .fit files to `Garmin/Workouts/`

+# Adding workouts to Garmin Device calender
+ * Connect to your computer using USB.
+ * Upload .fit files to `Garmin/Workouts/Schedule`.
+ * The name of the workout file matters here!
+For example: `2024-09-24.fit   2024-09-24_1.fit` indicates two workouts scheduled on 24th of September 2024.

 # TODOs
  * Clean the project
  * Maybe separate workouts better